 By the time I was 30, I started to pile on the pounds.
-I started lifting weights and eating clean, but six months later, had lost only 1 pounds.
-My trainer cried We realized I had an underactive thyroid.
+I started lifting weights and eating clean, but six months later had lost only 1 pounds.
+My trainer cried We realized I had a underactive thyroid.
 Once I got on the thyroid meds, I started to lose.
-But, I also developed Rheumatoid Arthritis–which we were slow to recognize because I believed the soreness and inflammation was from lifting weights (I was leg pressing 200 pounds, 3 sets of 15, of course it was going to hurt, right? wrong.)
+But, I also developed Rheumatoid Arthritis–which we were slow to recognize because I believed the soreness and inflammation were from lifting weights (I was leg pressing 200 pounds, 3 sets of 15, of course, it was going to hurt, right? wrong.)
 I refused to take the meds because I didn’t want immunosuppressants, and I was told I could wait a while before I really needed them.

 I waited too long.
-The doc meant wait for a year, I waited 5 years.
+The doc meant to wait for a year, I waited 5 years.
 The weight piled on.